 - Visit the very aptly named ‘crazy house’

-- Hop on a motorbike tour to experience the countryside and waterfalls around Da Lat
+- Hop on a motorbike tour to experience the countryside and waterfalls and silk industry around Da Lat

 - Shop and eat to your heart’s content at the Da Lat night market located around Nguyen Thi Minh Khai Street, Le Dai Hanh Street and Tang Bat Ho Street